 Fine Arts - Art

-The Masters of Fine Arts (MFA) is a two-year studio program with specialization in the areas of two-dimensional studies (painting, drawing, printmaking), three-dimensional studies (sculpture, ceramic sculpture), and media studies (photography, electronic art).
+The Master of Fine Arts (MFA) is a two-year studio program with specialization in the areas of two-dimensional studies (painting, drawing, printmaking), three-dimensional studies (sculpture, ceramic sculpture), and media studies (photography, electronic art).
 The primary goal of graduate education in the visual arts is professional excellence and interdisciplinary work is supported.
 40 graduate students on average are enrolled.

 Scholarships, graduate assistantships, teaching assistantships, travel fellowships and research grants are available.
 The School of Art sustains an active visiting artist program and offers additional programs/courses in professional practice, art history, art education, theory, and museum studies.
 Cincinnati’s dynamic art community and institutions such as the Contemporary Art Center and the Cincinnati Art Museum offer many other resources and opportunities for students.